-Today is my last post for your Thanksgiving leftovers.
-I will be taking tomorrow off so I hope you all have a safe and fabulous Thanksgiving.
-Be sure to stop back on Friday and Saturday though.
-I’ll have some quick and easy main dish recipes for those busy nights during the holiday season.
+Today’s Cranberry Turkey Enchiladas is my last post for your Thanksgiving leftovers.
+I will be taking tomorrow off.
+So I hope you all have a safe and fabulous Thanksgiving.
+Be sure to stop back here on Friday and Saturday though.
+I’ll have some quick and easy main dish recipes for those busy nights you may have during the holiday season.

-The recipe is really quite simple.
-You fill the enchiladas with a simple filling that includes turkey.
+This recipe is really quite simple.
+You fill the enchiladas with a simple filling that includes turkey, cranberry sauce, beans, salsa, cheese, sour cream, green onions, cilantro, cumin, salt, and pepper.
 Then you top them with a sauce made from salsa and cranberry sauce!
 I know, it’s genius!

 The fun thing is my family doesn’t eat cranberries, but they all ate this.
-My hubby did figure out that there were cranberries in there, but said he didn’t care because it was yummy.
+My hubby did figure out that there were cranberries in these cranberry turkey enchiladas, but said he didn’t care because it was yummy.